sgnahore/mark-react-spa-demo--intro-to-promises/README.md

 ## Learning Outcomes

+- Articulate the typical synchronous model of JS/TS
+- Explain when a promise's `.then` callback is executed
+- Explain the meaning of `T` in a `Promise<T>` type
+- Explain the typing of the `.then` callback parameter
+- Use a promise chain
-- Annotate the type of a function's parameter(s)
+- Identify the final resolve type and value of a promise chain
-- Annotate the return type of a function
+- Describe the status of a promise as pending or fulfilled

 ## Exercise 0: Cloning, inspecting code and running tests